EC528-Fall-2025/XFault-ITBench/README.md

 #### Deploying an Incident Scenario

 ##### Installing Dependencies (for initial setup only)
-1. Change directory to sre directory
+1. Navigate to sre directory
 ```bash
 cd sre
 ```